Back to Rare Guns.

 - The Type 89 is an unlockable weapon in Alliance of Valiant Arms, but, as per its nature, it is only available to Japanese players.

 - The Type 89-F appears in Splinter Cell: Chaos Theory, used by JGSDF soldiers in the Kokubo Sosho.
-Some of them are loaded with non-lethal electric rounds which will instantly knock out Sam if he is seen by the guards wielding them, resulting in a interrogation scene that you have to pick the lock of the handcuffs to escape and recover your equipment, and will put the entire level on full alert once you do so.
+Some of them are loaded with less-than-lethal electric rounds which will instantly knock out Sam if he is seen by the guards wielding them, resulting in a interrogation scene that you have to pick the lock of the handcuffs to escape and recover your equipment, and will put the entire level on full alert once you do so.
 Jamie Washington and Carson Moss also use Type 89-Fs in the New York mission in the Gen 6 version of Double Agent.

 - Red Steel features it as the second of two assault rifles, almost entirely taking over for the SCAR as the player arrives in Japan.